How to Use Your French Press—Plus 5 Tips for Better Tasting Coffee

 One of the greatest things about French press coffee is its rich, thick body.
-Learn how to use your French press and follow these step-by-step instructions to make a perfect cup of coffee.
+Learn how to make a perfect cup of coffee of French press coffee with these step-by-step instructions.
 Plus, get insider tips on how to trouble-shoot common brewing problems.

 When it comes to brewing coffee, everyone has their favorite way to do it.
 Different methods bring out different flavors and results from the beans; some results are oilier, some are stronger.